 There are pros and cons to DRIP Investing, of course.
 Let’s take a look at some of those now.

 Note: There are two kinds of DRIPs, synthetic and traditional.
 A synthetic plan is set up and run by your broker, while a traditional plan is run by the company itself.
-Naturally, the synthetic plans will almost always be more expensive in terms of fees and charges.
+Naturally, synthetic plans will almost always be more expensive in terms of fees and charges.

 Pros of DRIP Investing

-You Can Start Small & Invest Long Term – DRIPs are definitely better for long-term investment plans like college savings funds or retirements funds.
+You Can Start Small & Invest Long Term – DRIPs are definitely better for long-term investment plans like college savings funds or retirement funds.
 They utilize the power compounding and allow you to acquire more shares of a company through small investment amounts over time.
 You won’t need much to get started, either.
 One share will usually be enough.

 It’s Automatic – Once a DRIP is set up it will be run by either the company or your broker, depending on what you have chosen.
 This means you don’t have to think about it, and even if you are an undisciplined investor, a DRIP will take care of itself and grow automatically.

-Low/Zero Fees – DRIPs are usually either fee free, or very low-cost.
+Low/Zero Fees – DRIPs are usually either fee-free or very low-cost.
 This can only be a good thing since fees are enemy number one of an investor’s profits.
 There will usually be a one-time setup fee with most DRIPs, which could be as low as $10 or as high as $400.

 Discounts – It isn’t the case with every plan, but loyalty to a company can be rewarded in the form of buying discounts.
 This gives you a chance to score extra value below market price.